asitha-navaratne/Holjjang-Marbles/README.md

 <p align="justify">I did this project since I wanted to work on something that was my own idea, while also improving my flow with the basics of HTML, CSS and vanilla JavaScript.
 Since I developed this on my own, it can be a bit rough around the edges, something I might return to fix.
 The website is not responsive at all, since I couldn't come up with a proper design for a mobile layout.
-This too is something I want to return to work on, though I haven't got my hopes up in this regard.</p>
+This too is something I want to return to work on, though I haven't got my hopes up in this regard since the layout just does not seem to be the kind which can be adapted for a mobile interface.</p>

+<p align="justify">Since I've been learning JavaScript libraries and frameworks like React and Vue, I have come to appreciate their power and convenience in developing web applications.
+However, I hope to still enjoy creating small websites like these from time-to-time using just plain old HTML, CSS and JS.</p>